mekas/mb1313600022/1313617004/README.md

 - users can see a list of makeup products
 - users can see details of makeup products start from descriptions, price estimates, ratings, color products from various brands

+## Data Source

+Makeup information data will be fetch from http://makeup-api.herokuapp.com/.
+The Makeup API includes a public api which is free to use.
+Products displayed include blush, bronzer, eyebrow, eyeliner, eyeshadow, foundation, lip liner, lipstick, mascara and nail polish.
+This app display a list of products makeup limited to the api.

+## Advance Topic

+The advance topic that will be implemented is rest api to fetch makeup information data.

 ## Initial Wireframe